2002-2005: I worked in scientific and medical publishing in London. It was not as much fun as doing science so I returned to university to do my PhD!

 Were you ever in trouble at school?

 Nothing too bad, the odd detention here and there.
-And that fire in the headmaster’s office was never proven to be deliberate.
+And that incident in the headmaster’s office was never linked to me.

 Who is your favourite singer or band?